binny3213/Portfolio_Website/README.md

 # Portfolio-Website
 Build a Updated Protfolio Website, using Javascript, Css ,Bootstrap, Html,  and Saas.<br>
+You can check my CV out in this Website as well.

 ### :hammer_and_wrench: Languages and Tools :
 <div>